Aditya0407/Personal_porftfolio_webpage/portfolio/README.md

   - Contact: Social media and email links
 - **Interactive Chatbot**: Answers questions about skills, experience, and more

+## Command for running the website server
+-"npx --yes http-server".

 ## Technologies Used
 - HTML5
 - CSS3 (with responsive design)